Flipped Classroom Pros and Cons

 More control over their learning for students

 Since the lecture part of a flipped classroom is often seen at home, learners can learn whenever they want as per their convenience.
-Lectures can be paused to let students a chance to do own research in their time.
-Particular points of a lecture can be listened to many times to create a greater knowledge.
+Lectures can be paused to let students a chance to do their own research in their time.
+Particular points of a lecture can be listened to many times to create greater knowledge.
 It also offers learners who might be grappling with the subject extra time to get caught up on the lessons.

 Identification of thinking errors